WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 12. Save the recording.
 The recording window closes and the Project Management window for the verses in that chapter appears.

-13. On the next verse bar that needs to be recorded, tap on the microphone icon.
+13. On the next verse bar that needs to be recorded, tap on the Microphone icon.

-14. Repeat steps 8 to 13 for all verses in the book.
+14. Repeat steps 5 to 13 for all verses in the book.